 New for '65 was an optional bright-metal side moldings on separate Styleside bodies.

 1965 Ford F-100 Videos

-Here are two nice restored 65 F-100 trucks, we found these on YouTube and wanted to share them with you:
+Here is a very nice restored 65 F-100 truck, we found it on YouTube and wanted to share it with you:

 1965 F-Series Model Lineup